-Geodetic Monitoring is the study of the geometry of the earth, and at the same time, developing methods and techniques using space technology to monitor them.
-If used judiciously with geotechnical instrumentation, geodetic monitoring provides co-related data which is relevant and extensively used in civil construction and structural monitoring.
+Geodetic Monitoring is the study of the earth's geometry, and at the same time, developing methods and techniques using space technology to monitor them.
+If used judiciously with geotechnical instrumentation, geodetic monitoring provides co-related data that is relevant and extensively used in civil construction and structural monitoring.
 Encardio Group uses an in-house developed control box with advanced software to control robotic total stations.

 Let’s discuss more on geodetic surveying, its importance, and application areas.